 |Region||A region is a physical data center of Alibaba Cloud.|

-|Endpoint||Each Table Store instance has an endpoint.
-An endpoint must be specified before any operations can be performed on tables or data in Table Store.|
+|Endpoint||Each Tablestore instance has an endpoint.
+An endpoint must be specified before operations can be performed on tables or data in Tablestore.|

-|Wide Column model||The Wide Column model is applicable to various scenarios, such as metadata and big data.
-This model supports multiple functions, including data versions, time to live (TTL), auto-increment of primary key columns, conditional updates, local transactions, atomic counters, and filters.|
+|Wide Column model||The Wide Column model is applicable to various scenarios such as metadata and big data.
+This model supports multiple features such as data versions, time to live (TTL), auto-increment of primary key columns, conditional updates, atomic counters, and filters.|

-|Timeline model||The Timeline model is a data model that can meet special requirements of message data scenarios, such as message order preservation, storage of large numbers of messages, and real-time synchronization.
-This model also supports full-text queries and bool queries.
-The model is also suitable for use in scenarios such as instant messaging (IM) and feed streams.|
+|Timeline model||The Timeline model is a data model that is suitable for scenarios such as instant messaging (IM) and feed streams.
+This model can also meet requirements of message data scenarios, such as message order preservation, storage of large numbers of messages, and real-time synchronization.
+This model also supports full-text search and Boolean query.|

-|Auto-increment function of the primary key column||If you set a primary key column as an auto-increment column, you do not need to enter values in this column when writing data in a row.
-Instead, Table Store automatically generates primary key values.
-The automatically generated key values are unique within the rows that share the same partition key.
+|Auto-increment of primary key columns||After you set a primary key column (non-partition key) to an auto-increment column, you do not need to enter values in this column when you write data in a row.
+Instead, Tablestore automatically generates primary key column values.
+The automatically generated values are unique within the rows that share the same partition key.
 These values increase sequentially.|

-|Atomic counters||An atomic counter consists of columns.
+|Atomic counters||Columns are used as an atomic counter.
 The atomic counter provides real-time statistics for some online applications, such as calculating the real-time page views (PVs) of a post.|

 |Filter||Filters can be used to sort results on the server side.
-Only results that match the filtering conditions are returned.
+Only results that match the filter conditions are returned.
 The feature effectively reduces the volume of transferred data and shortens the response time.|

-|Search index||Based on inverted index and columnstore index, search-based index solves the complex query problem in big data scenarios.|
+|Search index||Based on inverted index and column-oriented storage, search index solves the complex query problem in big data scenarios.|

-|Tunnel Service||Tunnel Service provides tunnels that are used to export and consume data in the full, incremental, and differential modes.
-After creating tunnels, you can consume historical and incremental data exported from a specified table.|
+|Tunnel Service||Tunnel Service provides tunnels that are used to export and consume distributed data in full, incremental, and differential modes in real time.
+After tunnels are created, you can consume historical and incremental data exported from a specified table.|

-|HBase support||Table Store HBase Client can be used to access Table Store through Java applications built on HBase APIs.|
+|HBase support||Tablestore HBase Client can be used to access Tablestore by using Java applications built on open source HBase APIs.|